 A course covering topics which vary in response to specific student and faculty interest.
-Fall and Spring and every year.
-3 Credits

 An opportunity for further study in a special field of interest under faculty supervision.

 An individual experience through internship with a sponsoring community organization, professional institution or individual, i.e., museums, galleries, artists.